Precocious Pseudopuberty Medication

 Medication Summary

 The underlying pathophysiology of gonadotropin-independent precocious puberty is autonomous function of the gonadal axis; thus, the use of gonadotropin-releasing hormone (GnRH) analogs does not appear to be effective in the management of these disorders.
-No medications are routinely used in young children with a US Food and Drug Administration (FDA)-approved indication for the treatment of gonadotropin-independent precocious puberty.
+No medications are routinely used in young children with an FDA-approved indication for the treatment of gonadotropin-independent precocious puberty.
 Therefore, a physician with expertise in the area should closely monitor the use of medications.

 Steroid synthesis inhibitors